initpy/go-book/composite.rst

         age int
     }

-    var P person // Tom will be a variable of type person.
+    var P person // P will be a variable of type person.
 How quaint!

 We access and assign a struct's fields (attributes) with the *dot nottation*.
 That is, if ``P`` is a variable of type ``person``, then we access its fields like